Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Benchmark Structure

 \subsection{MFAX Evaluation Metrics}

 To evaluate the algorithms, MFAX computes an approximate exploitability using backwards induction, if environments are implemented using the analytic mean-field update wrapper.
 For both analytic mean-field and sample-based environment wrappers, MFAX computes the per-agent mean-expected return for that environment.
-All algorithms allow the train-wall-clock time to be measured.
+All algorithms allow the training wall-clock time to be measured.